 Rhonda McEwen is a Canada Research Chair in Tactile Interfaces, Communication and Cognition.
 She is an associate professor at the Institute of Communication, Culture, Information and Technology and at the iSchool, at the University of Toronto.
 She holds an MBA in IT from City University in London, England, an MSc in Telecommunications from the University of Colorado, and a PhD in Information from University of Toronto.
 Dr. McEwen has worked and researched digital communication media for 15 years, both in companies providing services and in management consulting to those companies.
 Her research and teaching centre around information practices involving new media technologies - with an emphasis on mobile and tablet communication, new media, social networks, and sensory information processing.
 CBS 60 Minutes journalists covered McEwen’s research in 2012 & 2013, and she has recent publications in Information, Communication & Society, Computers and Education, Learning & Instruction, New Media and Society, and Library and Information Science Research journals.

-Carla Correa is a grade 4/5 teacher in the Peel District School Board, a teaching assistant in the University of Toronto Mississauga’s Department of Psychology, and a M.Ed. candidate at the Ontario Institute for Studies in Education.
-She was the recipient of the Faculty Choice Award in her graduating year of the UofT Concurrent Teacher Education Program.
+Carla Correa is Grade 2 French Immersion Teacher in the Peel District School Board.
+She was a teaching assistant in the University of Toronto Mississauga’s Department of Psychology from 2015-2017 and was the recipient of the Faculty Choice Award in her graduating year of the UofT Concurrent Teacher Education Program.

 Her University of Toronto programs have been instrumental in honing knowledge essential to studies in supporting and assessing child development and language learners.
 Through facilitating 21st century learning in designing student-inspired learning provocations and embracing a Reggio Emilia pedagogical approach, her teaching in English and French instruction within the P.D.S.B has all encompassed application of research and has been paramount in her professional development as a teacher.